-When the terminal 88 input is switched on, both the MMs change to external modulation.
-If either the master or the slave MM has a lockout with either external modulation switched on or off, both MMs will go into standby.
+When the terminal 88 input is switched on, all MMs change to external modulation.
+If either the Master or a Slave MM has a lockout with either external modulation switched on or off, all MMs will go into standby.
 Once the fault has cleared, they will start up and fire in sync.